Pedro-V/Pedro-V/README.md

 - 👋 Hi, I’m @Pedro-V
-- 👀 I’m interested in data science, machine learning, neural networks and more.
+- 👀 I’m interested in data science, machine learning, databases and more.
+I've been programming in Haskell, C, Python and JavaScript.
-- 🌱 I’m currently learning Python, SQL and machine learning libraries/modules.
+- 🌱 I’m currently learning Python, R, SQL and machine learning libraries/modules.
 - 📫 How to reach me: email - mingas62@hotmail.com

 <!---